TatianaNoug/Rift-Data/README.md

 In this version you can find the demo version of the app, this demo is connected to a mongoDB Atlas cluster that only has 10% of our dataset.
 The app is composed of 3 sections, Home, Charts and Roles.
 As far as we are today, we implemented the Roles section.
 In this section, you can choose a role (Top, Jungle, Midlane, Adc or support) and the application will give you the best champion based on his winrate on 11k games.
+We also implemented the charts section, which display some charts about our statistics.
 We downloaded the mongodb-spark-connector but we didn't have the time to implement machine learning algorithms in this project.
 We also give you through a docker container the acces to the db so you can create your own queries.